cosmos/ibc/spec/core/ics-033-multi-hop/README.md

     }
 }

-// VerifyMultiHopConsensusAndConnectionStateProofs verifies the state of each intermediate consensus and
-// connection state starting from chain[N-1] on the destination (chain[N]) and finally proving the source
-// chain consensus and connection state. func VerifyMultiHopConsensusAndConnectionStateProofs( consensusState exported.ConsensusState, consensusProofs []*MultihopProof, connectionProofs []*MultihopProof,
+// Verify ClientStates checks that each client in the proof chain is not frozen. func VerifyClientStates(
+    clientStateProofs []*MultihopProof,
 ) {
+    for i, data := range clientStateProofs {
+        clientState := abortTransactionUnless(Unmarshal(data.Value))
+        abortTransactionUnless(clientState.CheckFrozen() == false)
+    }
+}

+// VerifyIntermediateStateProofs verifies the state of each intermediate consensus, connection, and
+// client state starting from chain[N-1] on the destination (chain[N]) and finally proving the source
+// chain consensus, connection, and client state. func VerifyIntermediateStateProofs( consensusState exported.ConsensusState, consensusProofs []*MultihopProof, connectionProofs []*MultihopProof, clientProofs []*MultihopProof,
+) {
     // reverse iterate through proofs to prove from destination to source for i := len(consensusProofs) - 1; i >= 0; i-- {

-        // prove the consensus state of chain[i] in chain[i+1]
+        // prove the consensus state of chain[i] on chain[i+1]
         consensusProof := abortTransactionUnless(Unmarshal(consensusProofs[i].Proof))
         abortTransactionUnless(consensusProof.VerifyMembership(
             commitmenttypes.GetSDKSpecs(),